osic/ref-impl-kolla/documents/ease-of-use/2-osic-deploy-kolla.md

 This document summarizes the steps to deploy an openstack cloud from the Openstack Kolla documentation.
 If you want to customize your deployment, please visit the Openstack Kolla documentation website at [Openstack Kolla](http://docs.openstack.org/developer/kolla/)

+#### About Target and Deployment hosts<br/>

+In Openstack deployment scenario, target hosts point to hosts/nodes on which you will be deploying Openstack services.
+In an inventory file, target hosts are usually mentioned under groups such as `[compute],[controller],[storage]...`.
+Deployment host is where the Operator who will be deploying Openstack should log on to and run the deployment tool.
+Deployment host talks to target hosts and deploys/copies configuration files to target hosts.

+#### About Ansible<br/>

+Ansible is an automation framework.
+It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.
+We will be using ansible as a part of our deployment strategy.
+Ansible will be used to execute certain tasks on your target hosts, copy configuration files from deployment host to target hosts, start docker containers, etc.

 #### Environment

 By end of this chapter, keeping current configurations you will have an OpenStack environment composed of: